vercel/modelfusion/docs/guide/tools/generate-tool-call.md

 # Generate Tool Call

-You can translate a prompt into arguments for a tool call with [generateToolCall](/api/modules/#generatetoolcall).
+You can translate a prompt into arguments for a single tool call with [generateToolCall](/api/modules/#generatetoolcall).
 The model that you provide needs to support tools calls (e.g. OpenAI Chat).

 :::note
 `generateToolCall` function does not execute the tool.